In 2018, Canada’s forest sector employed 210,615 people, essentially stable (-0.34%) between 2017 and 2018.

 The total number of jobs should always be considered alongside wages and other indicators.
-With advances in technology, fewer workers are required to produce the same level of output, but those jobs tend to be higher skilled and higher paid.
-(See Sustainability indicator: Average Earnings.)
+With advances in technology, fewer workers are required to produce the same level of output, but those jobs tend to be more skilled and more highly paid.
+(See the sustainability indicator Average Earnings.)

 |Year||Pulp and paper product manufacturing||Wood product manufacturing||In-forest activities|